babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 - We received a [$1k/month donation](https://twitter.com/left_pad/status/923696620935421953) from Facebook Open Source!
   - We're looking to be able to fund our team full-time, but in the meantime will use our funds for sending people to TC39 meetings (every 2 months around the world).
 If someone wants to sponsor specifically for that we can create separate issues to track that so there are concrete/specific things a company can donate for.

-### Deprecated yearly presets (babel-preset-es20xx)
+### Deprecated Yearly Presets (e.g. babel-preset-es20xx)

 TL;DR is use `babel-preset-env` instead.

-What's better than having to decide for your what babel preset/plugin to use is if it was done for you, automatically.
-Although the amount of work that goes into maintaining the lists of data is humogous, it solves multiple issues: keeping users up to date with the spec, less configuration/package confusion, easier upgrade path, less issues about what is what.
+What's better than add new docs/messages/having you decide what babel preset to use?
+If it was done for you, automatically.

+Even though the amount of work that goes into maintaining the lists of data is humogous (again why we need help), it solves multiple issues: making sure users are up to date with the spec, less configuration/package confusion, an easier upgrade path, and less issues about what is what.

-### Not removing Stage presets (babel-preset-stage-x)
+## Not removing the Stage presets (babel-preset-stage-x)

 https://twitter.com/left_pad/status/873242704364306433

+We can always keep it up to date, and maybe we just need to determine a better system than what these presets are currently.

+Right now, they are literally just a list of plugins that we manually update after a TC39 meeting happens.
+Of course to make this managable we will need to just allow for major version bumps for these "unstable" packages.
+Part of the reason for this is because the community will just re-create these packages anyway so might as well do it via an official package.

 ### Scoped Packages (`@babel/x`)